yippibrian/reasoning-under-projection/README.md

 * why output-level correctness alone may miss structural failure
 * why local coherence is not the same as structural admissibility

 The paper is strongest as a diagnostic and admissibility framework.
 It identifies a class of failures and the structural constraints relevant to them; it does not claim to explain all reasoning failures.

 ---

 ## Notes on Implementation and Evaluation

 Operational details such as prompt configurations, enforcement mechanisms, runtime architectures, or evaluation results are **not included** in this repository.

 This separation is intentional.
 The paper is designed to stand independently of any particular implementation and to describe constraints that apply across reasoning systems.

 Mechanism and evaluation are downstream tasks.
 A detector for representational loss would need to identify when a query depends on distinctions that are neither preserved, nor boundedly reconstructable, nor explicitly assumed in the current representation.
 A dependency-status implementation would need to represent whether a claim is preserved, reconstructable, traceable, or opaque.
 A benchmark would need to test whether a system distinguishes unsupported determinacy from ordinary error.

-One natural benchmark pattern is to compare behavior under paired compressed and enriched representations, testing whether the system changes its answer, qualifies its claim, branches over possibilities, or marks dependency status when the compressed representation does not preserve the distinctions required by the query.
+One natural benchmark pattern is to compare behavior under paired compressed and enriched representations, testing whether the system selects an admissible response form: changing its answer, qualifying its claim, branching over possibilities, requesting additional representation, routing to an appropriate source or procedure, or marking dependency status when the compressed representation does not preserve the distinctions required by the query.

 ---